Gravydigger/blog/src/content/post/arch-install/index.md

 #### Initramfs

 As we have both LVM & encryption, we'll need to modify the initramfs.
-When editing `/etc/mkinitcpio.conf`, find the first uncommented like that says `HOOKS`.
-From there, you'll want to add the works `encrypt lvm2` in between `block` & `filesystems`.
+When editing `/etc/mkinitcpio.conf`, find the first uncommented line that starts with `HOOKS`.
+From there, you'll want to add the words `encrypt lvm2` in between `block` & `filesystems`.
 Note that the order is important.

 ![What the mkinitcpio.conf file should look like after modification](./mkinitcpio.png)

-Then we need to regenerate all of the initramfs images:
+Then we need to regenerate all of the initramfs:

 ```
 # mkinitcpio -P